abhabongse/paxter/docs/beginner-tutorials/define-common-constants.rst

 Define Common Constants
 #######################

-Have you ever found yourself repeat yourself *over and over again*?
+Have you ever found yourself having to keep referring to the same content in writing *over and over again*?
+Some of you reader might see that by reiterating on the same content *over and over again* can be a good reinforcement technique.
+Well for most people, that kind of sentiment only applies as readers.
-Writing the same phrase *over and over again* will be a thing of the past.
+But as an author who wish to communicate consistently, for us to keep writing and seeing the exact same stuff *over and over again* would obviously be a very nauseating experience.

-Imagine a world where you can define a constant once and reuse it *over and over again*.
+Imaging a world where you can just define a piece of information once and then conveniently refer to it again in an effortless manner.
-You can do so in Paxter in a few different ways.
+Well, you can do just that in Paxter in a few different ways.
+Introducing, Programming 101.

 First Method: Prepare In Advance
 ================================

-You can prepare the initial python evaluation environment to also include information about additional aliases.
+Recall that in Paxter ecosystem, users can prepare the environment dictionary to be used when input text is parsed and transformed ino the final document object.
-Remember the dictionary created by :func:`create_document_env <paxter.authoring.environ.create_document_env>`?
+Remember the dictionary created by :func:`create_document_env <paxter.authoring.environ.create_document_env>` in earlier tutorial?
 In fact, the content of this dictionary can be customized by providing additional mapping data through its input arguments.
-Then supply the prepared dictionary as the second optional argument of the function :func:`run_document_paxter <paxter.authoring.preset.run_document_paxter>`.
+Then we supply the just prepared dictionary as the second optional argument of the function :func:`run_document_paxter <paxter.authoring.preset.run_document_paxter>`.

 .. code-block:: python